 This bill addresses issues related to obscenity, particularly concerning the exposure of minors to obscene performances and their admittance to venues where such performances occur.
-It introduces new legal definitions and provisions, including a definition of "obscene performance" that encompasses various explicit acts and visual displays deemed inappropriate for minors.
-The bill establishes penalties for individuals who knowingly expose minors to such performances, categorizing these offenses as aggravated misdemeanors or serious misdemeanors depending on the circumstances.
-Additionally, it empowers the attorney general or county attorneys to enforce these provisions.
+It introduces new legal definitions and provisions, including a definition of "obscene performance" that encompasses various explicit acts and visual displays deemed offensive by community standards.
+The bill establishes penalties for individuals who knowingly expose minors to obscene performances, categorizing such actions as aggravated misdemeanors, while those who admit minors to premises with obscene performances face serious misdemeanors.
+Additionally, the bill empowers the attorney general and county attorneys to enforce these provisions.

 Statutes affected: Introduced: 721.2, 728.1, 13.2